humbletrader/LearnLinuxShell/vi.md

 # Vi basic commands
- Insert Movde : i
+* Insert Movde : i
- Normal Mode: ESC
+* Normal Mode: ESC

 ## Basic Commands
- Save :w
+* Save :w
- Quit :q
+* Quit :q
- Force quit without saving :q!
+* Force quit without saving :q!
- Undo : u
+* Undo : u
- Redo: CTRL+R
+* Redo: CTRL+R

 ## Cursor Movement

 ### One character at a time:
 h, j, k, l - left , down, up, right also the arrow keys should work in vim

 ### move by word :
 w - move to the beginning of the next word e - move to the end of the word b - move to the beginning of the word
 combinations: 3w 5b - move 5 words back

 ### move to start or end of a line :
 0 - move to the start of the line
 $ - move to the end of the line

 ### move to start of the document
 gg - move to start
 G - move to end

-### move to a specific line : line-nbr + G
+### move to a specific line

-## Find text
- f - find a character
- find word under cursor - * and #
- n - search text
+line-nbr + G

 ## Basic editing
- 0 - insert new line and enter INSERT mode
+o - insert new line and enter INSERT mode
 O - insert new line above and enter INSERT mode p - paste x - deletes one char on the right
- X - deletes one char on the left r - replaces the character under cursor with a letter while in NORMAL mode d - delete (see combinations) and copies the word/letter to be pasted later combinations : d2w deletes two words
+X - deletes one char on the left r - replaces the character under cursor with a letter while in NORMAL mode d - delete (see combinations) and copies the word/letter to be pasted later combinations : d2w deletes two words, d# deletes one line

 ## Visual Mode
 v - enter visual mode
 move the cursor ( which actually selects the text) do something with the selection : like d

+## Find text
+f - find a character
+find word under cursor - * and #
+n - search text